igushev/city_visit_planner/README.md

 # Description

+## Travel Service

-The library was created for a travel service.
-Idea of travel service is that by given days, constraints and various parameters chooses points of interests and activities and optimizes time spent in given city.
-For example, family vacation with kids for three full days in San Francisco, or, business trip with free evening during one week in New York City.
+A travel service that by given dates, constraints and various parameters chooses points of interests and activities and creates a schedule optimizing time spent in given city.
+For example, family vacation with kids for three full days in San Francisco, or, business trip with free evenings during one week in New York City.
 Service would create an optimal and most efficient itinerary.

+Interesting, that as of 2019, no such service still exists, which would be a household name.

+## Business model
+* Reselling tickets for points of interests and activities;
+* Advertising of businesses near user's schedule (like restaurants);

+## Library

-This library can be deployed to a cloud and an iOS/Android/Web application can send requests to it to provide service to its users.
+This library was created as backend for the service.
+It can be deployed to the cloud and an iOS/Android/Web application can send requests to it to provide the service to its users.

+Library approximates solution for [Travelling salesman problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem).

+## Testing

 Output and efficiently of trips were tested in New York City and San Francisco.

-Library approximates solution for [Travelling salesman problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem).
+## Further development
+The service is supposed to be interactive, for example, track user if they follow the schedule and, if needed, adjust correspondently, for example, user cannot make it to a museum, move the visit to next day and substitute with something else.
+The service also should learn from user things, like speed of walk, duration of lunch, etc.

 # Configuration